ma-sharifi/minibankc/README.md

 $ mvn spring-boot:run -Dspring-boot.run.profiles=dev/prod/test or with out profile, it will use with default

 # To build the code as a docker image, open a command-line
-# window and execute the following command:
+# window and execute the following command and build image from Dockerfile:
 $ mvn clean package dockerfile:build
-OR
-$ ./mvnw spring-boot:build-image

 # Now we are going to use docker-compose to start the actual image.
-To start the docker image, stay in the directory containing src and run the following command:
+To start the docker image, run your Docker locally adn stay in the directory containing src and run the following command:
 $ docker-compose -f docker/docker-compose.yml up
 $ docker-compose -f docker/docker-compose.yml down